Effective Date: Last Updated as of March 3, 2020.

-2.7 “Privacy Shield” means the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks established respectively by the European Commission and the United States Department of Commerce and the Swiss Administration and the United States Department of Commerce
+2.7 “Privacy Shield” means the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks established respectively by the European Commission and the United States Department of Commerce and the Swiss Administration and the United States Department of Commerce.

-2.8 “Process” means any operation or set of operations which is performed on Restricted Information or sets of Restricted Information, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+2.8 “Process” means any operation or set of operations which is performed on Restricted Information (as described below) or sets of Restricted Information, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 2.9 “Restricted Information” refers collectively to “Confidential Information” and “Personal Data” of any source and includes any information Processed by Expert in connection with the Expert’s performance of the Services.

 2.10 “Security Incident” means a reasonably suspected breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored or otherwise Processed.